schar/TDParse/README.md

 <img width="566" alt="image" src="https://user-images.githubusercontent.com/1521291/188498076-b1dfe76a-be6a-4975-9cba-0b4d5539dd58.png">
 </p>

-There are a number of other routines for viewing output defined in `TDPretty.hs`.
+There are a number of routines for viewing output defined in `TDPretty.hs`.

 There is an online version of the software